Calisthenics: Common exercises

+Dips are an exercise that can build strength and endurance in the upper body such as the shoulders.

 Done between parallel bars, gymnastic rings or facing either direction of trapezoid bars found in some gyms.
 Feet are crossed, with either foot in front and the body is lowered until the elbows are in line with the shoulders.
 The subject then pushes up until the arms are fully extended, but without locking the elbows.
 Dips focus primarily on the chest, triceps, and deltoids, especially the anterior portion.